-Shoreline Master Plan Policies Economic Development Public Access Recreation Circulation Land Use Conservation Historic &amp; Cultural Scientific &amp; Educational Flood Damage intended use, with joint use and shared pedestrian access encouraged.
-Floodplain and Minimizing Floodplain Damage UW13: All structures, including Essential Public Facilities (EPFs), on the northwest waterfront shall be designed with a first floor level at least 19 feet above sea level to accommodate a sea level raise of up to eight (8) feet over a 50-year period.
-Use the current 14-15 foot elevation level or Best Available Science (BAS) to determine design criteria. ~ Shoreline Uses 1 UW14: Consider amending the existing building height calculation methodology for the waterfront area only to account for anticipated sea level rise in the future. ~ ~ UW15: Reduce the likelihood of flood damage through various design techniques which allow for natural geohydrologic processes during flood events.
-Urban Conservancy Shoreline Environment Designation The "Urban Conservancy" shoreline environment designation encompasses Mukilteo's shorelines south of Lighthouse Park.
+Shoreline Master Plan Policies Economic Development Public Access Recreation Circulation Land Use Conservation Historic & Cultural Scientific & Educational Flood Damage UW14: Consider amending the existing building height calculation methodology for the waterfront area only to account for anticipated sea level rise in the future. ~ ~ ~ UW15: Reduce the likelihood of flood damage through various design techniques which allow for natural geohydrologic processes during flood events. ~

+Urban Conservancy Shoreline Environment Designation

+The "Urban Conservancy" shoreline environment designation encompasses Mukilteo's shorelines south of Lighthouse Park.
 Mukilteo's Municipal Urban Growth Area's (MUGA's) shoreline area has also been designated Urban Conservancy.

 The Urban Conservancy designation is intended to protect and improve, wherever possible, the ecological functions of the shoreline and nearshore in an urban setting.
 This designation allows for the retention and modification of existing railroad tracks necessary to optimize freight, passenger, and commuter rail service and the benefits of the Mukilteo commuter rail station, the provision of utilities, existing residences and a variety of water-oriented public access and recreational activities together with their related structures.

-Urban Conservancy Shoreline Environment and Us ses 1 1 -
+Urban Conservancy Shoreline Environment and Uses

+C1: Shoreline uses should:

-Shoreline Master Plan Policies Economic Development Public Access Recreation Circulation Land Use Conservation Historic &amp; Cultural Scientific &amp; Educational Flood Damage be limited to new or redeveloped water- dependent recreational and educational facilities, transportation facilities, and utilities; minimal improvements to, but no expansion of, existing residential development within the SMP jurisdiction or west of the railroad tracks at Naketa Beach. new residential development only on existing platted lots. not allow new shoreline uses, including new residential development, which cause significant adverse ecological impacts to critical habitats.
-C2: Non-conforming uses shall not be allowed to expand and sewage systems should be upgraded to provide secondary level treatment, or the use should be discontinued.
-C3: Existing bulkheads can be replaced, but-shall be the minimum size necessary to protect the primary structure from danger and should be placed no further seaward than the toe of the existing bulkhead. ~ C4: Essential regional public facilities that cannot feasibly be located elsewhere shall mitigate shoreline impacts by restoring natural shoreline habitat where feasible. ✓ × Nearshore Enhancement or Restoration 1 1 C5: During development and redevelopment activities, efforts shall be made to restore ecological functions using Best Available Science.
-Where possible, stream connections that provide sediment or natural beach nourishment should be maintained, and the marine riparian habitat corridor should be reestablished. √ ~
+be limited to new or redeveloped water- dependent recreational and educational facilities, transportation facilities, and utilities; minimal improvements to, but no expansion of, existing residential development within the SMP jurisdiction or west of the railroad tracks at Naketa Beach. new residential development only on existing platted lots. not allow new shoreline uses, including new residential development, which cause significant adverse ecological impacts to ~ ~ ~ • significant adverse ecological impacts to critical habitats.
+C2: Non-conforming uses shall not be allowed to expand and sewage systems should be upgraded to ~ ~

-Shoreline Master Plan Policies Economic Development Public Access Recreation Circulation Land Use Conservation Historic &amp; Cultural Scientific &amp; Educational Flood Damage Public Access C6: All residential uses shall preserve visual access to, and normal public use seaward of, the Ordinary High Water Mark (OHWM). √ ✓ √ C7: For non-residential uses, shoreline restoration and public access shall be required of new development and for redevelopment on previously developed shorelines. $\checkmark$ ~ C8: Public access and public recreation uses should be limited to passive recreation such as trails and play equipment or in water activities such as boating and diving. √ √ Habitat Stewardship C9: Public land stewardship should promote the protection and restoration of habitat and ecological functions. &lt; Aquatic Urban and Aquatic Urban Conservancy Sh oreline e Env viron ment and Uses AQ 1: Ensure that public and private use of the aquatic environment and its natural resources occurs with minimal adverse impacts to the quality of the aquatic areas waterward of the shoreline with focus √ √
+Shoreline Master Plan Policies Economic Development Public Access Recreation Circulation Land Use Conservation Historic & Cultural Scientific & Educational Flood Damage provide secondary level treatment, or the use should be discontinued.
+C3: Existing bulkheads can be replaced, but-shall be the minimum size necessary to protect the primary structure from danger and should be placed no further seaward than the toe of the existing bulkhead. ~ ~ ~ ~ C4: Essential regional public facilities that cannot feasibly be located elsewhere shall mitigate shoreline impacts by restoring natural shoreline habitat where feasible.
+Nearshore Enhancement or Restoration C5: During development and redevelopment activities, efforts shall be made to restore ecological functions using Best Available Science.
+Where possible, stream connections that provide sediment or natural beach nourishment should be maintained, and the marine riparian habitat corridor should be reestablished. ✓ ✓ Public Access 1 C6: All residential uses shall preserve visual access to, and normal public use seaward of, the Ordinary High Water Mark (OHWM). ~ ~ √ C7: For non-residential uses, shoreline restoration and public access shall be required of new development and for redevelopment on previously developed shorelines. ✓ ~ ~ C8: Public access and public recreation uses should be limited to passive recreation such as trails and play equipment or in water activities such as boating and diving. ~ ~ Habitat Stewardship C9: Public land stewardship should promote the protection and restoration of habitat and ecological ~ ~